32 Movies with the Most Memorable Food Scenes

 When you're being held captive with someone named Sloth and your name is Chunk—how else do you bond, other than by sharing a Baby Ruth?
 Candy makes everything—even being stuck in a dark cave—better!

-There’s nothing more endearing than when Josh (Tom Hanks) attends a fancy company party and the 13-year-old in him has never seen such a fancy assortment of food and hors d'oeuvres.
+There's nothing more endearing than when Josh (Tom Hanks) attends a fancy company party and the 13-year-old in him has never seen such a fancy assortment of food and hors-d'oeuvres (find out how to pronounce that here).
 So, why would he know to eat baby corn any other way than regular corn on the cob?
-Get your adulting on by learning about the 22 Commonly Mispronounced Foods and How to Say Them.

 Beauty and the Beast